robleroni/Puerro/docs/01-Introduction.md

 One disadvantage of the server-side approach is, that with every request the browser needs to reload the whole page.
 This is very time consuming and doesn't provide a great user experience.

-Amongst other reasons, this is why the modern way to develop web applications is with client-side scripting.
+Amongst other reasons, that is why the modern way to develop web applications is with client-side scripting.

 Client-side scripting allows for remote API calls (also known as **Ajax** calls).
 With these the browser can asynchronously load only the data needed and dynamically change the web page with JavaScript.
 This provides a much better user experience as the page doesn't need to reload completely.